hoagkub/hoagkub.github.io/_posts/2021-12-19-Automotive-Vehicle-Functional-Domains.markdown

 ## __2. Chassis Domain__
 ---

-Related to drive control (position and direction of wheel, braking)
+Related to drive control (position and direction of wheel, braking).

 ## __3. Body Domain__
 ---

-T.B.D
+Contains functions embedded in a vehicle that not related to the control of its dynamic.

 ## __4. Multimedia, Telematic and HMI__
 ---

-T.B.D
+Telematic includes system that support information exchanges between vehicles or between vehicle and infrastructures.

 ## __5. Active/Passive Safety__
 ---